anon-blue/anon.blue/README.txt

 aaAAAAAAAAAAAAAAAApa

                                                                     I guess that
- you could speak out whenever. is it me or
+ you could speak out whenever. is it me or i'm alone?

                                                     I wish i had ice cream right
  now. so void indeed but together we can trty to fill it... endlessly.    it's a